davepersing/elevator-platform/README.md

 ElevatorService as a whole is intended to act as a microservice exposing an HTTP API while allow each individual Elevator to maintain internal state.

-Any ElevatorService addressable by the VIP is able to receive and process the passenger's call request.
+Any ElevatorService addressable by the load balancer is able to receive and process the passenger's call request.

 #### Elevator ####